 A few of the items that you need to consider are:

 1. What is the AM Best Rating and size of the Malpractice Insurance carrier?
 The financial stability of the insurance carrier is very important.
 Any Malpractice Insurance carrier with an AM Best rating of less than A- (Excellent) or no AM Best rating needs to be viewed with caution.
-Even if the carrier is admitted if the insurance carrier is less than A-, it could spell trouble ahead, if the carrier has a rough patch.
-The size of the carrier and the number of states can also be important.
-The larger the insurance carrier and the more diverse distribution channel for attorney and accountant malpractice insurance, the less likely any one change could have a material impact on the malpractice insurance program.
+Even if the carrier is admitted an AM Best rating of less than A- could spell trouble ahead if the carrier has a rough patch.
+The size of the carrier and the number of states writing malpractice insurance can also be important.
+The larger the insurance carrier and the more diverse distribution channel for attorney and accountant malpractice insurance, the less likely any one trend will have a material impact on the malpractice insurance program.

-2. Another question is how long has this Malpractice carrier been writing accountant and attorney malpractice Insurance?
+2. Another question is how long has the malpractice carrier been writing accountant and attorney malpractice Insurance?
 Certain programs managed by some Managing General Agencies (MGA) have a track record of changing Malpractice Insurance Carriers ever 3 to 5 years.
 Even if this program offers the “cheapest” price, approach these programs with care.
 If your firm has a claim at the time that the MGA is switching insurance carriers then you may find that your firm ends up in the Surplus Lines Market paying much more than you would had you stayed with a program that has a long track record.
-Continuation of insurance carriers programs are also important if the carrier offers a non-practicing Extended Reporting Period Endorsement (ERP or Tail).
+Continuation of insurance carrier programs are also important if the carrier offers a non-practicing Extended Reporting Period Endorsement (ERP or Tail).
 Just when you are about to exercise this option, the program goes away leaving you with nothing.
 The caveat to this is that even if the program has a long track record and the carrier is a well-known carrier, things do change.
 A past record is not a guarantee of the future.
-Current example of this is the AIG program for lawyers that stopped writing business recently.
+An example of this is the AIG program for lawyers that stopped writing business recently, any attorney that had been planning to retire with a free Extended Reporting Period Endorsement after the program shut down was out of luck.

 4. Is the Malpractice Insurance carrier admitted or non-admitted?
 While there are a number of very fine non-admitted malpractice insurance carriers, it is important to be aware of the financial strength and track record of a non-admitted carrier.
 An experienced agent might also know about issues that a carrier may be having that are not always directly reflected in the current financial ratings, be it underwriting or claims service.
 Remember that your state insurance department can be of little help if you have a dispute with a non-admitted insurance carrier.
-There is no insurance guarantee fund for a non-admitted insurance carrier.
+There is no insurance guarantee fund for a non-admitted insurance carrier that goes out of business.

 8. Does the Malpractice Insurance Carrier offer risk management services?
 Sometimes it is just good to talk with an experienced malpractice attorney and bounce an issue off them.
 In some cases just getting proper advice at the right time can prevent an issue from turning into a malpractice claim.